bentodev/bentolang/docs/bento in a nutshell.md

     |]
 ```

 ##7.
-Names and Scopes

-###7.1 Names

-The important characteristics of names in Bento are the lexical rules they follow, the namespace they reside in and the rules for resolving them.

-The lexical rules for names in Bento are fairly standard: names are case sensitive; they may include letters, digits, underscores and dollar signs; they may not start with a digit.
-Keywords in the language such as ```for``` and ```if``` may not be used as names.
+Namespace

 Bento's namespace is somewhat unusual.
 Programming languages typically have different namespaces for different categories of entities such as types, classes, functions, objects and variables.
 In Bento, however, the boundaries between the categories are not so distinct.
 A single entity may span multiple categories, acting as a type in some cases, a function in others and a variable in yet others, even though the entity is defined in only one place.
 So Bento has just one namespace for all entities.

 One advantage of this approach is that a single Bento statement can operate on multiple levels simultaneously, or operate on different levels in different circumstances.
 An example of the former is the way every definition is also a type declaration.
 An example of the latter is the way some constructions can generate new data in some circurmstances and retrieve stored data in others (see the chapter on State below).

-Finally, the rules for resolving a name in Bento depend on the scope in which it is found.
-Scoping rules in Bento are the subject of the next section.
+Besides the namespace they reside in, the important characteristics of names in Bento are the lexical rules they follow and the rules for resolving them, which depends on the scope they are in.

+###7.1 Names

+The lexical rules for names in Bento are fairly standard: names are case sensitive; they may include letters, digits, underscores and dollar signs; they may not start with a digit.
+Keywords in the language such as ```for``` and ```if``` may not be used as names.

 ###7.2 Scopes

+Every name must resolve to a definition.
+The resolution process depends on the scope in which the name occurs.

 Every definition creates a scope.
 Nested definitions create nested scopes.
 A name may only be defined once in an immediate scope (a scope not including its nested scopes).
 Here again is an example from chapter 5:
 ```
     building [=